Homotopy-based training of NeuralODEs for accurate dynamics discovery: Introduction

-However, despite the conceptual elegance of NeuralODEs, training these models tend to result in long training times and sub-optimal results, a problem that is further exacerbated as the length of the training data grows \citep{Ghosh2020, Finlay2020}.
-Different methods have been proposed to tackle the problem, but majority of these approaches to date involve placing either strong \citep{Choromanski2020, Hasani2021}, or semi-strong constraints\citep{Finlay2020, Kidger2021} to the functional form the NeuralODE can take - something the underlying governing equation does not guarantee satisfying.
+In this work, we focus on Neural Ordinary Differential Equations (NeuralODEs) \cite{chen2018}.
+These models are powerful tools in modeling natural phenomena, bridging the expressibility and flexibility of neural networks with the de facto mathematical language of the physical sciences.
+This has led to researchers amalgamating NeuralODEs with partial information about the governing equation to produce ``grey-box" dynamics models \cite{rackauckas2021,yin2021}, and endowing NeuralODEs with mathematical structures that the system must satisfy \cite{greydanus2019, finzi2020}.
+Despite their conceptual elegance, training NeuralODEs tend to result in long training times and sub-optimal results, a problem that is further exacerbated as the length of the training data grows \cite{ghosh2020, finlay2020}.
+Similar to the case of RNNs, methods have been proposed to tackle the problem involve placing either strong \cite{choromanski2020, hasani2021}, or semi-strong constraints \cite{finlay2020, kidger2021} to the functional form the NeuralODE can take - something the underlying governing equation does not guarantee satisfying.

-\paragraph{Contributions.} We introduce a novel training algorithm that does not require architectural constraints to accurately train NeuralODEs on long time series data.
-As our algorithm is inspired by ideas from the chaos and mathematical optimization literature, we provide a background survey on the ideas involved before providing both a general framework and a specific implementation for our algorithm.
-Experiments on various systems of difficulties demonstrate that our method always outperforms conventional gradient-descent based training, with resulting trained NeuralODEs having both higher interpolation and extrapolation capabilities than their counterparts.
-Especially, for the relatively simple Lotka-Volterra system, we report a $\times 10^2$ improvement for interpolation error and a staggering $\times 10^7$ improvement in extrapolation error, showcasing the power of our new approach.